hapax/hapax.github.io/assets/simple-physics.md

 This is obviously nonsense.
 The problem is that we are looking too
 close: if we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.
 To reason about "coarse" properties like the dimension, we should make sure our resolution (the size of our cubes) is much larger than the length scale $\epsilon_\min$ associated with whatever constitutes a horse.

 So far, so good: don't look too close and you won't see atoms.
-But the surface and volume of a horse are both made of atoms, and splitting a surface area into little squares requires that we *already know* that it is a surface.
+But the surface and volume of a horse are both made of atoms, and splitting a surface area into little squares, for instance, requires that we *already know* that it is a surface.
 That's cheating!
-How can I tell the difference without assuming the answer?
+How can I figure out the scaling without assuming the answer?

-One elegant method is called *box counting*.
+One elegant method is called *box counting*, where we measure *everything* with cubes.
-Instead, we are going to measure everything with cubes!
+First, fix a resolution, $\epsilon$, and generate a pile of (imaginary) cubes of size $\epsilon$.
-So, fix a resolution, $\epsilon$, and generate a pile of (imaginary) cubes of size $\epsilon$.
+Now count how many cubes you need to cover a spatial object of interest, for instance, the bulk of a horse, or its surface area.

-Now count how many cubes you need to superimpose to completely cover a spatial object of interest, whether it's the bulk of the fruit fly, its skin, or its proboscis.
+Let's do an example.

-So, let's map out the fruit fly. $A$, then for small $\epsilon$ (but much larger than an atom!), the number of cubes needed to cover it is
+If the horse has surface area $A$, and $\epsilon$ is small compared to the size of the horse but much larger than an atom, then the number of cubes needed to cover its skin is

 $$
 N(\epsilon) \approx \frac{A}{\epsilon^2} \propto \frac{1}{\epsilon^2}.
 $$

-Similarly, if you tried to cover the fly's *volume* with boxes, you would get a scaling $N(\epsilon) \propto 1/\epsilon^3$, and if you cover its proboscis, the number $N(\epsilon) \propto 1/\epsilon^1$.
+Similarly, if you tried to replace the horse's whole body with boxes, the number will scale as $N(\epsilon) \propto 1/\epsilon^3$, and if you cover its proboscis, the number $N(\epsilon) \propto 1/\epsilon^1$.
 Hopefully you see the pattern: the dimension of the object is the index of $\epsilon$!